Accidents will happen

 - Offer reminders.
 Accidents often happen when kids are absorbed in activities that — for the moment — are more interesting than using the toilet.
 To fight this phenomenon, suggest regular bathroom trips, such as first thing in the morning, after each meal and snack, and before getting in the car or going to bed.
 Point out telltale signs of holding it, such as holding the genital area.

 - Stay calm.
 Kids don't have accidents to irritate their parents.
-If your child has an accident, don't add to the embarrassment by scolding or disciplining your child.
+If your child has an accident, don't scold, discipline or shame your child.
 You might say, "You forgot this time.
 Next time you'll get to the bathroom sooner."

 - Be prepared.
 If your child has frequent accidents, absorbent underwear might be best.
 Keep a change of underwear and clothing handy, especially at school or in child care.